<< Previous wine Next wine >>

-VINIFICATION AND AGEING: Hand harvested to 40kg baskets, heavy triage, then racked to small stainless steel tanks until December.
+Hand harvested to 40kg baskets, heavy triage, then racked to small stainless steel tanks until December.
 No maceration, free run and direct press.
-Conventional fermentation with cultivated yeasts.
+Spontaneous fermentation with wild yeast.

-LOCATION, SOIL, CLIMATE: Pico, in the Azores, is about 1000 miles off the coast of Portugal.
-It is dominated by the volcano Ponto do Pico, Portugals highest mountain.
-The soil is entirely black volcanic basalt, which puts enormous stress on the vines, lowering yields.
+Pico, in the Azores, is about 1000 miles off the coast of Portugal.
+It is dominated by the volcano Ponta do Pico, Portugal’s highest mountain.
+The soil is entirely black basalt, which puts enormous stress on the vines, lowering yields.
 Vines are the only crop to speak of on Pico, as other plant life has a difficult time surviving.
-Temperature averages 60-70 degrees Fahrenheit (22-24 C), with rainfall averaging 47 inches (1200mm) a year.
+The average elevation of the vineyards is sea level (0m).
+Temperature from April to October is 60-70 degrees Fahrenheit (15-21 C), with annual rainfall of 1200mm (47”).